Part 1: Overview of the Digestive System

 Pentose sugars, nitrogenous bases, and phosphate ions are transported actively across the epithelium by special transport carriers in the villus epithelium.

-The small intestine absorbs dietary vitamins, while the large intestine absorbs vitamins B and K.
+The small intestine absorbs dietary vitamins, while the large intestine absorbs biotin and vitamin K porduced by intestinal bacteria.

 Electrolytes are actively absorbed along the entire length of the small intestine, except for calcium and iron which are absorbed in the duodenum.